tranchess/contract-core/spec/README_EXCHANGE.md

 #### Logic

-> Note: the logic behind `buyP`, `buyA` and `buyB` is the same.
+> Note: the logic behind `buyM`, `buyA` and `buyB` is the same.

-Calling `buyP` will perform the following steps:
+Calling `buyM` will perform the following steps:

 1. Get the TWAP Oracle from two trading periods ago
-1. Estimate the net asset value of P based on the TWAP
+1. Estimate the net asset value of M based on the TWAP
 1. Loop through the ask orderbook from the highest discount to `pdLevel`:
     1. Loop through the order queue in each pd level:
         1. Skip the order if order creator is no longer qualified for maker